openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 ### Redeploy the OSToy app with the new service account

-1. Open the `ostoy-frontend-deployment.yaml` file and uncomment `spec.template.spec.serviceAccount`, so it likes like the below.
+1. Open the `ostoy-frontend-deployment.yaml` file (or download it [here](yaml/ostoy-frontend-deployment.yaml)) and uncomment `spec.template.spec.serviceAccount`, so it likes like the example below.
 Save the file.

     !!! note
         If you followed the steps above exactly then the service account name is the same.
 If you used a *different* service account name in the previous steps, you will need to replace the name with the one you created.